 Through engaging with extracts from Homer's 'The Iliad' as well as storytelling, role-play, writing-in-role and analysing paintings, children learn of a rich interpretation of one of the oldest stories of European civilisation.

-The focus of the project is in developing deep enquiry, philosophical discussion and analytical skills.
-It is worth saying that I do make it very fun too - unashamedly so.
+The focus of the project is on developing deep enquiry, philosophical discussion and analytical skills.
+I make it very fun too - unashamedly so.
 Drawing out the strangeness of the story, with comedic retelling, ensures that all children will be able to access the story, and enjoy doing so.

 Our interpretation of the story explores the tales of the Apple of Discord, the Marriage of Helen and the Birth of Achilles, and uses these three strands to preface the events of the Trojan War.